 Construction and Contractors

 Permit applicants must provide the name of the contractor that will be working in the right of way.
-The contractor must possess a current City of Pasco Business License, which can be obtained through the City Clerk's Office.
+The contractor must possess a current City of Pasco Business License.
+More information on getting a business license can be found here.